Xevion/contest/uil/uil-practice-armstrong/UIL.md

 ## Question 26

-This is a rather long problem, so let's split it up into the patrs.
+This is a rather long problem, so let's split it up into parts.

 ### Class X

 Class X is a implementation of the Comparable Interface, and is essentially a method for comparing Strings when sorted.
 Focus on the `compareTo` method.

-The `compareTo` method
+The `compareTo` method is how comparables "compare", and it returns a integer value to representation how it should be placed in the array.
+The array is sorted in descending order when `Collections.sort` is called on it.